grpc/proposal/A72-open-telemetry-tracing.md

 (Java and Go) to avoid extra base64 encoding.
 For the normal `set()` method it should handle both binary (`-bin`) header and ASCII header from any TextMap propagators that users may configure.
-The `GrpcCommonGetter` adds new method `getBinary()` for the optimized path for the same reason in Java and Go.
-Similarly, the normal `get()` method handles both binary header and TextMap propagators.
+The `GrpcCommonGetter` in Java and Go adds a new method `getBinary()` for the optimized path for the same reason.
+Similarly, the normal `get()` method handles both binary headers and TextMap propagators.

 #### Context Propagation APIs in C++
 C++ will also support the propagators API, because this provides API